Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Introduction

-In detail, as illustrated in Figure~\ref{fig:framework}, the CoA framework first inject the question and action descriptions into the pre-designed prompting template through in-context learning.
+In detail, as illustrated in Figure~\ref{fig:framework}, the CoA first inject the question and action descriptions into the pre-designed prompting template through in-context learning.
 Then LLMs construct an \textbf{action chains (ACs)}, where each \textit{action node} represents a sub-question, a missing-data flag indicating the need for additional information, and an initial answer.
 After that, we perform \textbf{action execution and monitoring} to address retrieval demands in three steps: (i) retrieving related information, (ii) verifying conflict between the initial answer and the retrieved information, and (iii) inferring missing content with retrieved information when necessary.
 To verify information conflicts, we design a verification module utilizing our \textbf{multi-reference faith score} (MRFS).
-If the LLM-generated answer confidence is below a certain threshold, the corresponding action incorporates the retrieved information for answer correction.
-In this way, LLMs can effectively generate the final answer that is sound and externally-grounded.
+If the generated answer confidence is below a threshold, the corresponding action incorporates the retrieved information for answer correction.
+In this way, LLMs can generate the final answer that is sound and externally-grounded.

-We show the example outputs in Figure~\ref{fig:example}, where the outputs exhibit significant improvement.
 A key feature of CoA is automatically solicit external information that forms as tokens, vectors, or numbers for integration into model reasoning.
 Rather than hard-coding their connections, actions are designed as dataset-agnostic modules that LLMs invoke selectively.

-The significant improvement of CoA is not only showed in experiments on multiple QA datasets, but also is validated from the notable success of the real-world deployment.
+The significant improvement of CoA is not only showed in experiments on multiple QA datasets, but also is validated from the success of the real-world deployment.
 Upon integration into a Web3 QA application, key metrics including active users and positive feedback volumes increased remarkably within a few months.
 This performance highlights CoA's effectiveness in real-world applications.